RokLenarcic/clj-rest-client/README.md

 #### param-transform

-This option specifies function that is transformation: parameter (symbol) -> query parameter name (string).
+This option specifies function that is uset to transform query parameter names: parameter (symbol) -> query parameter name (string).

 This is useful to transform clojure's kebab-case symbol names to camel case param names.

 #### val-transform

-This option specified a function that is applied to all arguments after argument spec and before being embedded into request map.
+This option specifies a function that is applied to all arguments after argument spec and conform and before being embedded into request map.
 It's a function of two arguments: param name symbol and param value, returns new param value.

 Default implementation replaces keyword params with their name string.
 It's available (for delegating purposes) as `default-val-transform` in core namespace.